CUERPOS SANOS, MENTES SANAS

 Workshops tailored to your organization's specific needs

-1:1 consultation on how to facilitate wellness practices for your base or group
+1:1 consultation on wellness practices for base-building and grassroots organizing

 Private lessons in Spanish or English